BBBalls/hillside_hermitage_archive/_posts/2023-08-28-essay-Anigha-Sila_is_Samadhi.md

 Remember some occasion in the recent past where you were faced with a prospect to break your virtue.
 What did you do?
-Did you find a way to stop that annoying fly from doing what it does, or did you simply resolve that you *would not kill it*?
-Do you smash every bottle of alcohol you come across, or do you simply *not* *drink* even if you’re asked to?
+Did you find a way to stop that annoying fly from doing what it does, or did you simply resolve that you *would not kill it? *Do you smash every bottle of alcohol you come across, or do you simply *not* *drink* even if you’re asked to?
 Did you prevent all sexually appealing people from existing, or did you simply *restrain* the urge to pursue them?
 And, most